tripleo1/tripleo1/README.md

 - https://graydon.livejournal.com/186550.html
 - ... mercurial
 - ... darcs (obvs)
-- ... why did you never write one??
+- ... why did you never write one?

 ### Writing work emails on leave with pay

-- Learn linear algebra (you are going to need this one day*)
-- * One day happens to be very much before August 1
 - Reduce procrastination

-### We all care
+- We all care

-- Hold hands
-- Sing
-- Find non-existent things

 ### Previous Interest List (no real progress)